blind-computing/blindarch/README.md

 All of the people who work on archiso have our heartfelt gratitude.
 Thank you for making this process so easy.
+Special thanks to Eznix for all his hard work building the EZarcher script.

 Also, we appreciate the people who have used and tested BlindArch, especially those who sent useful comments and suggestions.